jbossdemocentral/jboss-fuse-mqgateway-failoverdemo/README.md

 There are 2 ways to tackle this example, First is to everything manually, create a Master/Slave Broker, build the client Camel Application from scratch and then deploy them onto Fuse.
 Second way is to everything install and configured and just to play with it.

-You will find 2 shell scripts
+You will find 2 shell scripts.

--init.sh

-This is an simple installation, it basically just install the Fuse and setup the fabric for you, with this setting, you will need to follow along the 2 videos or the instructions from last blog (Part1) and find all the related code here.
+This is an simple installation, it basically just install the Fuse and setup the fabric for you, with this setting, you will need to follow the instructions to provision the brokers, the instructions can be found in my blog and all the related code here.
-Or you can got to project/failoverdemoand compile, install it onto Fuse.

-`mvn fabric8:deploy`

--install-all.sh
+`init.sh`

 This shell will install everything for you.
 Including setting up the broker, creating a container, and then deploy the camel application on to Fuse container.
+`install-all.sh`